savevsgames/Medical_RAG_Vector_Uploader/MGCXT.md

 3. **Create tables** with all columns and constraints (IF NOT EXISTS for safety)
 4. **Create indexes** for performance
 5. **Enable RLS** and create policies (fresh, clean policies)
-6. **Create functions** with fixed search paths and SECURITY DEFINER (completely new, secure functions)
+6. **Create functions** with fixed search paths, SECURITY DEFINER, and correct volatilities
 7. **Create triggers** for automation

 ### **Data Preservation**